michaeljoseph/oauth_proxy/README.md

 ## Endpoint Documentation

-Google auth proxy responds directly to the following endpoints.
+ogooauth proxy responds directly to the following endpoints.
 All other endpoints will be authenticated.

 * /oauth2/sign_in - the login page, which also doubles as a sign out page (it clears cookies)
 * /oauth2/start - a URL that will redirect to start the oauth cycle